raenpayne/pm25/README.md

 ## PM25

 Pulls PM2.5 value, 10 minute average, from your nearest PurpleAir sensor.
 Uses Twilio to send a text message when values change so you know when to open or close the windows.</br></br>
-(Basically, I got tired of checking Purple Air's website every hour, or more often, during the fires to know whether I could finally open the windows or should in fact close them, before the Blade Runner atmosphere tried to infiltrate my sinuses.)
+(Basically, I got tired of checking PurpleAir's website every hour, or more often, during the fires to know whether I could finally open the windows or should in fact close them, before the Blade Runner atmosphere tried to infiltrate my sinuses.)

 ### Google Cloud Platform - Running PM25 in the Cloud
 I have this running on Google Cloud Platform as a function and am using pub/sub to trigger the function.
 Values for the PM2.5 value are stored and read from a file.
 Cloud Scheduler runs the function once an hour.
 When it pulls the new value the function compares it to the old value stored in a file and if the value has moved from green to yellow (or above), or vice versa, you'll receive a text message from your Twilio account letting you know whether to open or close the windows.